vanus-labs/vanus-connect/connectors/sink-slack/README.md

 }
 ```

-then channels will receive a message like:
+The Slack channel will receive a message like:
 ![message](https://github.com/linkall-labs/vance/blob/main/connectors/sink-slack/message.png?raw=true)

 ## Quick Start

-in this section, we show how to use Slack Sink sends a text message to recipients.
+In this section will show you how to use Slack Sink to send a message to a Slack Channel.

 ### Prerequisites
 - Have a container runtime (i.e., docker).
-- Have a Slack App and should have at least `chat:write` and `chat:write.public` permission.
+- Have a [Slack App](https://api.slack.com/apps) with the permissions `chat:write` and `chat:write.public`.

-### Create Config file
+### Create the config file

 ```shell
 cat << EOF > config.yml